burntraisin/burntraisin-site/content/blog/2024/2024-11-28-kyocera-902kc/index.md

 2. `Languages > Load Selected`
 3. `Keypad > Select Hotkeys > Backspace > F4` This sets the backspace to the Camera button, which is useful for when some apps break when the default backspace is broken.
 4. `Appearance > Alternative Suggestion Scrolling Method` Ensure this option is enabled.
 This will allow you to create a lock screen password without being locked out of your phone.
 Be sure to install the latest APK from the [GitHub](https://github.com/sspanak/tt9).

+### Molly (A Fork of Signal)

+I really, really wanted to get [Signal](https://signal.org/) working on my device as QUIK and Google Messages didn't thread replies correctly.
+I kept having issues with passing the CAPTCHA and even if I was able to pass it, I wasn't able to progress any further.
+I got a fork of Signal, [Molly](https://molly.im/), to work.
+Here are the steps I took:

+1. Download the 3 [microG](https://github.com/microg) APKs: [microG Services](https://github.com/microg/GmsCore/releases/latest), [microG Companion](https://github.com/microg/GmsCore/releases/latest), and [microG Services Framework Proxy](https://github.com/microg/GsfProxy).
+2. Sideload each APK onto the device.
+3. Grant all permissions for each microG app, which can be found in: `Settings > More settings > Apps > App info`.
+Also be sure to disable battery optimization under `Settings > Battery > Battery optimization` for each app.
+4. I also enabled `Display over other apps` for `microG`.
+I'm unsure if this is necessary or not: `Settings > More settings > Apps > Special app access > Display over other apps > microG Services`.
+5. Configure the app `microG Settings`.
+Enable `Google device registration`, `Cloud Messaging`, and `Google SafetyNet`.
+I also signed into my Google account while I was trying to get Signal to work; I don't know if this is necessary for Molly to work.
+(It's probably not.)
+6. Download the APK and sideload [Molly](https://github.com/mollyim/mollyim-android/releases) onto the device.
+Using `scrcpy` really helped with setting things up.

+In `microG Settings`, you'll notice that you won't be able to check off on all of the checklist items.
+This is because we (unfortunately) can't root the device, so we can't signature spoof.
+We're using microG just as a regular user app.

 ---